 Note 6: Four Plus One Program – UMaine undergraduate student applicants MUST apply for admission to the Four Plus One program directly to the graduate coordinator in SCIS and NOT to the graduate school.

 For general information on the range of grants, loans and scholarships available from Federal and other sources for graduate students, contact the Office of Student Financial Aid.
 The department provides no assistantships for non-research based degrees.
 However, university wide assistantships and scholarships may be available.
 All full-time students are eligible to apply.
 Note: Those seeking a Graduate Certificate rather than a full graduate degree are ineligible for most grants, loans and scholarships.

 As an online student, does your employer support a tuition reimbursement program?

 Despite the high percentage of companies offering tuition-assistance programs, average employee participation is still only around 5 percent.
 Under IRS rules in 2020, up to $5,250 in educational reimbursement may be written off by the company as an employee fringe benefit.
 Over that amount is reported as employee income and thus the employee must pay taxes on any amount the employer pays over $5,250.

-At an in-state graduate tuition rate, Maine employees of participating employers may take almost 12 credits per year (4 courses) online at UMaine with no cost to themselves except potentially for fees if not covered by their employer.
+Note: At an in-state graduate tuition rate, Maine employees of participating employers may take almost 12 credits per year (4 courses) online at UMaine with no cost to themselves except potentially for fees if not covered by their employer.
 At the out-of-state e-rate for tuition, U.S. employees of participating employers in any state may take approximately 9 credits per year online at UMaine with no cost to themselves.